 The Science Hero was once a staple of adventure fiction, overcoming the Evil Sorcerer and awing the superstitious natives with the power of Science!
-But somewhere between the invention of the Gatling gun and the atomic bomb, fiction-creators deconstructed him to create a new kind of villain: a villain who believes that the conventional scientific community are fools!
+But somewhere between the invention of the Gatling gun and the atomic bomb, fiction-creators deconstructed the archetype to create a new kind of villain: a villain who believes that the conventional scientific community are fools!
 Needlessly constrained by their petty 'morals' and their self-limiting 'logic'!

 The Mad Scientist accumulates certain tropes effortlessly.
-Gadgeteer Genius and the Mad Scientist Laboratory (or "la-bore-a-tory") are almost obligatory, his conversation is likely to include the phrases For Science! and They Called Me Mad!, and the Labcoat of Science and Medicine (classically, the Howie-style lab coat that buttons diagonally across the chest and has a Mandarin collar) can be expected.
+Gadgeteer Genius and the Mad Scientist Laboratory (or "la-bore-a-tory") are almost obligatory, their conversation is likely to include the phrases For Science! and They Called Me Mad!, and the Labcoat of Science and Medicine (classically, the Howie-style lab coat that buttons diagonally across the chest and has a Mandarin collar) can be expected.
 Most Mad Scientists are a Large Ham: some employ Sesquipedalian Loquacity, while others specialize in the Evil Laugh.
-Other common tropes include Above Good and Evil, Absent-Minded Professor, Applied Phlebotinum, Bald of Evil, Death Ray, Doomsday Device, Dr. Fakenstein, Einstein Hair, Gone Horribly Wrong, Herr Doktor (or simply What the Hell Is That Accent?), Humongous Mecha, The Igor, Killer Robot, Mad Scientist's Beautiful Daughter, Monster of the Week, Mr. Exposition, Mr. Fixit, Morally Ambiguous Doctorate, Omnidisciplinary Scientist, Professor Guinea Pig, and Techno Babble.
+Other common tropes include Above Good and Evil, Absent-Minded Professor, Applied Phlebotinum, Bald of Evil, Death Ray, Doomsday Device, Dr. Fakenstein, Einstein Hair, Gone Horribly Wrong, Herr Doktor (or simply What the Hell Is That Accent?), Hollywood Hacking, Humongous Mecha, The Igor, Killer Robot, Mad Scientist's Beautiful Daughter, Monster of the Week, Mr. Exposition, Mr. Fixit, Morally Ambiguous Doctorate, Omnidisciplinary Scientist, Professor Guinea Pig, and Techno Babble.
 An increasingly common take on this trope is that Mad Science is a dangerous superpower or even a mental disorder, either hereditary in which case the afflicted may come from a long line of mad scientists, or transmissible through contagious ideas or experiences.

 At times a scientist will show signs of madness, but remain at least loosely allied with the heroes.
-In this case they may act as a somewhat demented smart guy, an extremely Eccentric Mentor, The Professor, or Psycho Sidekick, Innocent Prodigy or Genius Ditz.
+In this case they may act as a somewhat demented smart guy, an extremely Eccentric Mentor, The Professor, Playful Hacker, Psycho Sidekick, Innocent Prodigy or Genius Ditz.
 These 'tamed' mad scientists are emphatically not 'safer' than their diabolical brethren.
 If an otherwise-(mostly) sane scientist starts behaving crazily while they're in the throes of creativity, they're visiting The Madness Place.

 - In Rise Of Empress Midnight, Twilight's great uncle, Boris Sparkle, could qualify for this, considering he made the Alicorn Amulet.